 The campground store is not just a place of commerce but a vital touchpoint, a space where campers’ needs are met, and where memories are forged with the purchase of unique souvenirs.
 A well-curated inventory reflects an understanding of your visitors, a finger on the pulse of current trends, and a keen sense of business acumen.

 Our long-time experience in the RV park industry has made us aware of the importance of having well-supplied, well-managed campground stores.
-This is why we created Roverpass Online General Store, a solution that allows RV park owners and managers to set up and manage their own online store.
+This is why we created RoverPass Online General Store, a solution that allows RV park owners and managers to set up and manage their own online store.

 The online store solution is designed to help RV parks upsell campers, bundle store items with reservations, and earn more revenue per booking while making it much easier to process payments, track inventory, source and price products, and promote the store.